-Prerequisites: PED 122 Corequisites:
+Prerequisites: PED 122

 This course introduces more detailed aspects of the discipline of yoga.
 Topics include breathing and physical postures, relaxation, and mental concentration.
 Upon completion, students should be able to demonstrate advanced procedures of yoga.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

-PED 125 Self-Defense-Beginning 0 2 0 1
+PED 125 Self-Defense-Beginning